Editor’s Note: This blog is part of our blog series exploring insights from our ongoing workplace research.

 Innovators Spend Less Time Working Alone

 When we compare the top and bottom quartiles, we find that the most innovative companies spend more of their time working with others virtually, learning, and socializing.
-This is very consistent with what we saw in 2016, where we found that innovators spent more of their time working with others, particularly working with others virtually, than the least innovative group.
+This is very consistent with what we observed in 2016, where we found that innovators spent more of their time working with others, particularly working with others virtually, compared to the least innovative group.
 The bottom quartile reported spending significantly more time working alone in both 2022 and 2016.
 In our latest research, we see a more equal spread of time in all five work modes (working alone, working with others in person, working with others virtually, learning, and socializing) — in fact, time spent learning is almost double for innovators compared to the least innovative group.

 Innovators Have Different Work Spaces at the Office